KordingLab/KordingLab.github.io/README.md

 If you don't have information, just leave it blank.
 The avatar will bring photo from `images/people` folder and display it on people page.
 For lab position, you can choose position from 4 classes including `postdoc`, `gradstudent`, `visiting`, `others` (so called Honorary members).
 Position will put you into section that you choose.

-### Add new publications
+### Add your publications

-All publications from the lab are located in `publications.md`.
-Please upload new publication on your own!
+Copy the BibTex entry of your paper from Google Scholar and paste it in `_bibliography/references.bib`, after the first 4 lines.
+Make sure to include PDF and video links as relevant.

+### Publish an update

+If you're part of the CLeAR lab GitHub organization and you've made a change, reviewed and merged a pull request, you can do the following to publish your updates to the website.
+This assumes you have a local version of this repository on your PC.

+- `git pull` the most recent merged changes locally
+- `rake publish` to convert the files in `source` branch to static site in `master branch`.
+This automatically calls a GitHub _action_ to deploy the contents of `master` branch to https://clearoboticslab.github.io

 ### Add news

 All news presented in the front page by editing `_data/news.yml`.
-There are some symbol that cannot be used directly e.g. `:`, be careful
+There are some symbol that cannot be used directly e.g. `:`, be careful!